dwhall/HeyMac/HeyMacProtocol.md

 ## HeyMac Frame version 1

-The HeyMac frame is composed of three general parts: the header, optional information elements and the payload.
+The HeyMac frame is composed of three general parts: the header, optional information elements (IEs) and the payload.

 The length of a HeyMac frame MUST be conveyed by the physical layer.
+So the LoRa Explicit Header mode is used.

 There is no CRC or message authentication code in this layer because either the physical layer SHOULD have a CRC or